GuillaumeCAN/workinscrap/README.md

 git clone git@github.com:GuillaumeCAN/workinscrap.git
 ```

-Go to the project's directory and install all the necessary lib :
+Go to the project's directory and install all the necessary libs :

 ```
 pip install -r requirements.txt